-The 200-plus owners who review the Conair Infiniti at Amazon.com are generally pleased with it, and it earns a rating of 4.2 stars out of 5.
-Unlike the editors at Good Housekeeping, Amazon.com users are generally satisfied with both its drying speed and its noise level.
-However, several grouse that the dryer is heavy and hard to control.
+We found more than 1,000 total reviews for the Conair Infiniti at Amazon.com, BestBuy.com, and Ulta.com, with overall ratings ranging from 4.3 to 4.6 stars out of 5.
+Unlike the editors at Good Housekeeping, users are generally (though not universally) satisfied with its drying speed.
+Although there are some complaints that this hair dryer is unwieldy, and some say that it is perhaps a touch heavier than they would like, most find it to be manageable.
+The noise level is also a problem for some.
 Moreover, there are several complaints about reliability and safety, and an earlier version of this hair dryer was part of a 2013 recall over the possibility of a burn or fire hazard -- though current models should be fine.

 Conair also makes the 1875 Watt Tourmaline Ceramic Styler (Est. $35), which is recommended at TheSweethome.com as a great choice for people on a budget.
 At 0.91 pounds, it's the lightest dryer in that site's test, as well as the least expensive, yet it dries hair just as fast as models that cost two or three times as much.
 However, it doesn't earn the top recommendation because it has a lot of little annoying quirks: a short 5-foot cord, a cheap-feeling plastic case, and sliding controls that the reviewer finds hard to manipulate.